iamraymondlow/iamraymondlow.github.io/_pages/internships.md

 </div>

 **Location**: Singapore\
-**Period**: March 2020 to Present (Ongoing)\
+**Period**: March 2020 to July 2020\
 *Visiting Researcher, Institute for Infocomm Research (I2R), Machine Intellection*
-* Developing a reinforcement learning algorithm to perform active learning using Pytorch to address sparsely labelled datasets.
+* Developed a metaheuristic active learning strategy selection model using Deep Reinforcement Learning to ensure robust performance across heterogeneous datasets.
-* Worked on a geospatial point of interest and taxi trajectory dataset to perform land use classification using active learning algorithms and interpretable machine learning.
+* Conducted an exploratory study on land use classification by combining geospatial point of interest and taxi trajectory datasets with Active Learning and Interpretable Machine Learning.

 <div class="company_name">